fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-deep-fetch.md

 ---
-title: Dot syntax and dig! for Ruby hashes
+title: Dot syntax and deep_fetch for Ruby hashes
 subtitle: benchmarks and usability considerations
 ---